top of page

 B.A.
 2011 Wellesley College, Biology

-I am an insect ecologist and Assistant Professor at West Virginia University in the Division of Plant and Soil Science where I coordinate the insect zoo program, teach introductory entomology and insect ecology, and study the connections between soil and animal management (pastures, cover crops, and fertilization), plants, and insects in agricultural systems.
+I am an insect ecologist and Assistant Professor in the Entomology Department at University of California Riverside where I study the connections between soil and animal management (pastures, cover crops, and fertilization), plants, and insects in agricultural systems.

 My interests include: